15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/InteriorDesign/comments/17of59h/living_room_ideas/

-Dark wood floors throughout could have made the space feel heavy, but the white trim and neutral walls balance it out.
-Crown molding adds architectural interest that draws the eye up.
-If you’re considering an accent wall, placing it behind your room’s natural focal point reinforces rather than competes with it.
+Dark wood floors throughout could have made this space feel heavy and depressing, but the white trim and neutral walls balance it out perfectly.
+Crown molding adds architectural interest that draws your eye upward.

 Tufted Seating Arrangement in Monochrome